grey-top-strip2

 The desire for the family and friends to see the deceased one last time is not a new concept or idea.
 It began here in the United States during the Civil War when families would travel to battlefields to locate their loved ones and bring them home.

-The Union Army had "Embalming Surgeons" in the battlefield that would prepare the remains, place them in a coffin and send back to the family by train or horse and buggy.
-With the funeral of President Abraham Lincoln which took his remains through this country from Washington D.C. to his home in Springfield, Illinois over 19 days with stops along the way for viewing by the public, the public was made aware of this new process.
 Dr. Erich Lindemann was an early pioneer in grief therapy.
 His work with survivors of the Coconut Grove Nightclub fire in Boston; lead him to believe that avoidance of the body is done at the psychological peril of the bereaved.
-Avoiding the body image appears at first to be convenient in the immediate phase of acute grief but this convenience is really an "illusion."
+Avoiding the body image appears at first to be convenient in the immediate phase of acute grief but this convenience is really an “illusion.”
 (Symptom logy and Management of Acute Grief, Lindemann, E. American Journal of Psychiatry, 1944:101).

 Rabbi Earl A. Grollman in his book Concerning Death: A Practical Guide for the Living (Beacon Press, Boston, MA, 1974) discusses viewing the body.
 "This is perhaps of greater importance today than ever before…seeing is believing…Proper preparation and, when necessary, restoration helps to modify and remove the marks of violence or the ravages of disease.
 Preparation, restoration, and the use of cosmetics are not meant to make the dead look alive.
 They provide an acceptable image for recall the deceased.
 Viewing is therapeutic for people, regardless of age."